 The PEO and all other VEO officers are public servants.
 Their duties and responsibilities are set out in the legal framework.
-According to the law, the PEO's specific responsibilities include: (a) control of electoral expenditure; dividing Vanuatu into registration areas for the purpose of registering voters; (c) instruction and supervision of registration officers; (d) transport, travel and equipment for registration officers; (e) the design and printing of electoral cards, forms and other materials; (f) arrangements for voters residing overseas; (g) production, distribution and publication of electoral lists; (h) providing information to voters and the general public; (i) provision and distribution and security of ballot papers, ballot boxes and equipment for polling stations; (j) preparation and distribution of instructions for returning officers, and polling clerks; (k) maintenance, preservation and security of all electoral records; (I) preparation of the electoral reports; (m) such other duties as may from time to time be assigned by the EC in accordance with its powers under the Constitution and the laws.
+According to the law, the PEO's specific responsibilities include: (a) control of electoral expenditure; dividing Vanuatu into registration areas for the purpose of registering voters; (c) instruction and supervision of registration officers; (d) transport, travel and equipment for registration officers; (e) the design and printing of electoral cards (however please note that electoral cards are phasing out and no longer issued by electoral authorities.
+Instead National ID is issued to voters), forms and other materials; (f) arrangements for voters residing overseas; (g) production, distribution and publication of electoral lists; (h) providing information to voters and the general public; (i) provision and distribution and security of ballot papers, ballot boxes and equipment for polling stations; (j) preparation and distribution of instructions for returning officers, and polling clerks; (k) maintenance, preservation and security of all electoral records; (I) preparation of the electoral reports; (m) such other duties as may from time to time be assigned by the EC in accordance with its powers under the Constitution and the laws.